andrewmoise/grits/README.md

 # grits

-Grits is load-sharing software, designed to allow a community-supported web site to operate based on contributions of resources by the members of the web site.
+Grits is load-sharing software, designed to allow a community-supported web site to operate based on direct contributions of resources by the members of the web site.
 A site using grits proxies should be able to shift a lot of the load of operating the site onto the members of the community by having them run fairly simple software, while still operating in a fast and secure manner.

-In its current imagined incarnation, it's a network of peer-to-peer caching proxies that serve a content-addressable data store on behalf of the central server.
-Clients can read data from proxies operated by members of the community, as opposed to placing load on the central server, enabling people to host a community web site without taking on as much of a financial and technological burden.

 You can read more about the motivations behind the software, and future directions it might take after this stage, [on the Lemmy post](https://lemmy.world/post/62323).
+The short summary is that for at least 20 years, people have been talking about switching to a more peer-to-peer vision of the internet, but the actual success that's been demonstrated has always been pretty limited in scope compared to the non-peer-to-peer options.
+Bittorrent is great, ActivityPub is great but has caveats, but Wikipedia still runs on fairly expensive centrally-served hosting.
+My vision would be that it becomes realistic to run a busy Mastadon node, or a site like Wikipedia, and have a substantial amount of the hosting being done by the users.

-## Current Status
+## Current Status and Roadmap

-At present, the proxies can talk to one another and exchange files.
-Making it work on the actual real-world internet is another story; the work currently in progress is to handle congestion and packet loss and switching to a new proxy, etc, work well.
+This software is in very early stage at this point.
+At present, the proxies can talk to one another and exchange files in a testbed, and that's about it.
+Making it work on the actual real-world internet is another story; the work currently in progress is to handle congestion and packet loss, switching to a new proxy smoothly if one is performing badly, etc, work well.
 That's not working yet but seems likely within the somewhat-near future.

+Note that I'm reimplementing the transport layer, instead of using e.g. IPFS or Hypercore, which adds a ton of work and risk.
+I talk a little more on Lemmy about the reasons for this surprising decision; we'll see if it turns out to have been a good idea.

+The roadmap in order indicating the early stage we're currently at, is:

+* Basic peer communication
+* DHT and file finding / sending / receiving
+* Coping with congestion and real-world internet constraints (WE ARE HERE)
+* Real internet testing, NAT traversal, security
+* Integrate with a real web app and test serving real content via the network
+* Real load testing, probing for places where the scalability can be improved
+* Encryption and real security for the served content

+We'll probably reevaluate a lot once it gets to that point, but there are also some more pie-in-the-sky features planned some time after that.
+Some of them include:

+* Better support for database-like content in the shared store (better support for tiny data, maybe something like Holepunch's B-tree shared filesystem, support for indexing and searching)
+* Support in a secure fashion for writes to the shared store from non-central nodes
+* Support for trusted content, PKI, signing and encrypting data in the network

-## Prerequisites
+## Contributing

-The project is Typescript running on Node.JS.
-To try it out, you'll need:
+If you're interested to be part of the real-internet test network once things get to that stage, drop me a line.
+Also, obviously if you're interested in be involved in the code side of things, definitely drop me a line as I'd love the help.
+Prerequisities at present are:

 * Node.js
 * npm
 * A collection of dummy files to populate the test network's storage with (around 1000 is probably good -- they can be literally any random files)

-## How To

-Again, it doesn't do much yet.
-But, if you want to examine the code or run the test network, definitely check it out and play with it!
-You can clone the repo and do:
+To test out the current (early!) stage of the code, clone the repo, and then:

 ```
 npm install